MirzaMuhammadWarisBaig1/FACE_recognition/README.md

 ## Description
 Software for Industry , where they can track the attendence of their employee with the help of face recognition using OpenCV library.

-This is an open-source project clone intended for contributions, aligning with our project plan objectives.
-We're dedicated to fostering collaborative development in line with our goals.
+*This is an open-source project dedicated to fostering collaborative development in line with our project plan objectives.*

 ## Table of Contents